 Despite looking more beneficial, creatine loading isn’t for everybody.
 You see, some people find that too much creatine can cause them to feel bloated and unwell.
 This isn’t just the creatine, it’s the excess liquid required with the powder.

 Creatine powder is usually dissolved in water, or the liquid of your choosing, and then consumed that way.
 If you’re taking creatine multiple times per day, eventually it’s going to cause you to look and feel bloated because of all the extra fluids you’re taking in.
+This will probably result in you farting more often.
+But don't worry, farting won't make you lose weright.

 If you do begin to feel this way, simply skip to the maintenance phase instead, and consume your creatine that way.